ddiaz164/airbnb_newyork/README.md

 In a similar way, I wanted to look at the average price per neighborhood.
 ![](https://github.com/ddiaz164/airbnb_newyork/blob/master/images/choro_wrong.PNG)

-But because each host entered their neighborhood, the official names of the neighborhoods weren’t always used and therefore I could not connect my geojson file to the neighborhood column.
+But because each host entered their neighborhood for the listing, the official names of the neighborhoods weren’t always used and therefore I could not connect my geojson file to the neighborhood column in order to fill in the price for those boundaries.

+## Model Data
+When looking at the data, I found there was a lot of information contained in the listing name column but since all the entries were strings I had to transform them into numbers in such a way where it would reflect the information each string contained.
+To do this I vectorized the name column for a total of about 8000 features, and then used non-negative matrix factorization to find 100 latent topics.
+I then created 100 new columns (one for each topic), and each column was filled with the probability that the original listing name belonged to that latent topic.
+So for each listing, the sum of those 100 columns added up to 1.
+### Time to train!
+Having done all that, I was ready to start training some models.
+My X matrix contained things like location, review information, and the 100 columns that reflected the name column.
+And my target, of course, was my price column.
+## Initial Models